-South of the Equator in the Pacific Ocean are some of the most exotic islands you may ever encounter.
-Their stunning landscapes are even more beautiful under water.
-Take at look at some of the best islands in the South Pacific to plan the trip of a lifetime.
+South of the Equator in the Pacific Ocean are some of the most exotic islands you may ever encounter with stunning landscapes that are even more beautiful under water.
+Whether you're planning a honeymoon, romantic escape, or just in need of an off-the-beaten path beach getaway, take at look at some of the best islands in the South Pacific for the trip of a lifetime.

 French Polynesia’s Bora-Bora is surrounded by a lagoon and beautiful barrier reef.
 In the center of the island sits an extinct volcano that forms Mount Pahia and Mount Otemanu, the highest point on the island at 2,300 feet.
 Water-centric resorts dot the island that sits 140 miles northwest from Papeete, Tahiti.
 Turquoise lagoons can be admired from the 19-mile road that outlines the exterior of the island.
 You can dip your feet in the waters with activities such as the Lagoonarium, the Diving Center, the Coral Gardens or the Leopard Rays Trench.
 End your day with a stroll along Matria Point.

 Great Barrier Reef Islands, Australia

 The islands that sit in the center of Australia’s 1,240-mile Great Barrier Reef offer a multitude of private island resorts with coral galore.
 Wilson Island offers tents with no electricity to leave no lasting effects on the surrounding environment.
 Bedarra has exclusivity and privacy at its disposal.
 Hayman Island could be considered a place to go before you die with its decadence, while Orpheus is as unpretentious as it gets.
 Whichever you choose, you’ll be close enough to the Great Barrier Reef to discover its beauty whether diving or snorkeling.